Secure Sum Outperforms Homomorphic Encryption in (Current) Collaborative Deep Learning: Performance Analysis

 \section{Performance Analysis}

-In this section, we compare the communication and computation costs of the LWE-based scheme of Phong \textit{et al.}~\cite{Pho18} and the HRES-based scheme of Tang \textit{et al.}~\cite{Tan19} with the split-and-merge-based scheme of N. Schliter~\cite{Sch08}.
-We refer to the scheme of N. \textbf{S}chliter~\cite{Sch08} as SUA, because we modified it in two ways: (1) We replaced the original secure sum protocol by the one of \textbf{U}rabe \textit{et al.}~\cite{Ura07}, because it has lower communication costs and its security properties have been proven.
+In this section, we compare the communication and computation costs of the LWE-based scheme of Phong \textit{et al.}~\cite{Pho18} and the HRES-based scheme of Tang \textit{et al.}~\cite{Tan19} with the split-and-merge-based scheme based on N. Schliter~\cite{Sch08}.
+We refer to the scheme based on N. \textbf{S}chliter~\cite{Sch08} as SUA, because we modified it in two ways: (1) We replaced the original secure sum protocol by the one of \textbf{U}rabe \textit{et al.}~\cite{Ura07}, because it has lower communication costs and its security properties have been proven.
 (2) We encrypt all communications in SUA with the Advanced Encryption Standard (\textbf{A}ES), the popular symmetric key scheme that is widely used, e.g., to transfer internet traffic securely.
-We omit the computationally negligible step of generating and exchanging initial keys and other initialization steps in this paper.
+We omit the computationally negligible step of generating and exchanging initial keys and other initialization steps in this paper, since they sum up to far less than a second, e.g., with OpenSSL.